iivanoo/covid-apps-observer/data/data_au/reports/resources/au.com.vodafone.dreamlabapp___3.2.0.2641/report.md

 <p align="center">
 <img src="2_star_reviews_wordcloud.png" alt="au.com.vodafone.dreamlabapp 2 reviews"/>
 </p>

+> Reset my phone and 29k solved gone.
+This app needs an account you can log into so you can store your progress at least.<br> :date: __2021-05-20 05:47:23__

+> I think it's a good app and I have supported it for 3-4 years but I was disappointed when I changed my phone twice now and just recently and I lost all the calculations I contributed all over this time AGAIN and they were not forwarded onto my new phone which had the same number which amounted to thousands!
+This is most annoying and as Dreamlab are obviously NOT concerned and are not gratefull so I am now abandoning your projects.
+Goodbye.<br> :date: __2021-05-17 07:54:54__

 > It's a shame that a lot of bothersome issues are still present after such a long time.
 Suggestions: 1.
 Better tracking of contributions, possibly user-based and with highscore lists (compare Folding) across multiple devices, which motivates additionally.
 2. The app is still hardly usable on some devices.
 LG G8S gets so hot after a few seconds that most mornings show me not a single completed calculation.
 Just give us an opportunity to run the calculations at 50% of CPU power to avoid this.<br> :date: __2021-05-10 11:19:23__